-With expertise in domestic and international work in ethnography, evaluation, planning, behavioral theory, modeling, requirement analysis, competency transfer, advertising, and public health, James Glasnapp motivates clients to look beyond the obvious and imagine future possibilities.
-He is inspired by opportunities to use ethnographic data to achieve process and/or technological innovation with respect to human interaction.
+James Glasnapp is a UX researcher with over 15 years experience executing primary cross-cultural research both in the U.S. and internationally.
+James motivates clients to look beyond the obvious and imagine future possibilities.
+His inspiration lies in finding opportunities to use ethnographic data to achieve process and technological innovation with respect to human interaction.

 in the news view all